orfeo-treebank/orfeo/docs/install.md

 rbenv global 2.0.0-p643
 ```

 Note that when the installation script is run, it will attempt to install any missing dependencies, but only with user privileges.
-Therefore, if Ruby and `gem` are installed in a location not writable by the user (either via `apt-get` or using `rbenv` with a non-default location), all package install attempts by the script will fail and have to be run manually.
+Therefore, if Ruby gems are installed in a location not writable by the user (either via `apt-get` or using `rbenv` with a non-default location), all package install attempts by the script will fail and have to be run manually.

 ## Passenger

-The above is already enough to run the search site in development mode using WEBrick.
+Doing the above and running the installer script is already enough to run the search site in development mode using WEBrick.
 For production, the next step is to integrate it with a web server, which we'll assume is Apache.
 (The web server should be installed and set up before you proceed from this point.
 Other servers like nginx are also supported but no instructions for those are included here.)
 So install the Phusion Passenger module:

 ```
 gem install passenger